isabella-helliwell/kickstarter-analysis/README.md

        There are also no cancelation in the play category, as seen in Graph2.

 # 3.Results
+##  3.1 Results-outcome based on launch date
+        From the Graph1, the three results are made:
+        * Highest success rate for theater is in May.
+        * Lowest success rate for theater is in December.
+        * There are no cancellations of the launch in any month or year.

 # 4. Limitations of Datasets
 ##   4.1 Outcome based on launchdate-limitations